OpenBankingUK/read-write-api-docs-pub/docs/v4.0.1/README.md

-# Open Banking Read-Write API Version 4.0.1 - Release Candidate 1
+# Open Banking Read-Write API Version 4.0.1

 The Read/Write Data API specification describes a collection of RESTful APIs that enable TPPs to access information and initiate payments for customers, by connecting to ASPSPs – securely, efficiently, and with customer consent.